-- The number of different cards you have will depend on what learning you want to support with a game.
-As you are deciding, remember that little kids love/need repetition.
-It gives them a chance to know and prove what they know—and that is all part of “the game.”
+The number of different cards you have will depend on what learning you want to support with a game.

 Playing the game

-If you are using a single set of cards for the whole class, students could also compete individually or in pairs/groups with the following ideas.
+If using a single set of cards for the whole class, students can compete individually or in pairs/groups with the following ideas:

 - Find: Place/stick cards on the board and ask students to race to find a particular card.
 Winning students could have a turn at calling what to find next.

 - Throw: Students pick a card from a pile, identify it and then throw it at/into a target (the door, a bin, etc.).
-If using disposable cards, they could crumple it to throw it.
+If using disposable cards, they could crumple them.

 - Jump: Spread cards out on the floor in an open area, and students attempt to step/jump onto a card as identified by you or them.
 The cards could be in a sequence like stepping stones.

-Again it can be as competitive as you choose, with points and/or rewards for winners (or everyone) and winning students could also have turns at calling which card is the next target.
+Students can also take turns calling which card is the next target.
 Build suspense as you pause when calling which card they should be looking for.

 5. Make It and Say It

 Playing with playdough is an activity loved by children of all ages.

 It’s probably not used enough in the classroom considering the learning benefits it offers children.

 First, you can make homemade dough using these instructions.